 With license borrowing, a software publisher issues a floating license with a FEATURE line that contains the BORROW keyword.
 A user specifies the expiration date a borrowed license is to be returned and runs the application while connected to the network which writes borrowing information on the client computer.
 The license server keeps the borrowed license checked out.
 The FlexEnabled application automatically uses the local borrowing data to do checkouts during the borrow period.
 If enabled by the software publisher, borrowed licenses can be returned early, that is, before the borrow period expires.
-Upon the earlier of either the expiration of the borrow period or the early return of a borrowed license, the local borrowing data no longer authorizes checkouts and the license server returns the borrowed license to the pool of available licenses.
+Upon the earlier of either the expiration of the borrow period or the early return of a borrowed license to the pool of available licenses.
 No clock synchronization is required between the license server and the system running the FlexEnabled application.